🏡 City: Cardiff ➡️ Manchester ➡️ Uppsala ➡️ Manchester

 📌 What’s it like remotely managing a team across multiple cities?

 It can be tough at times, but also provides its opportunities!
-My team is located across three UK cities: Manchester, Birmingham and Newcastle, and I’m permanently based in Manchester.
+My team is located across six UK cities and I’m permanently based in Manchester.
 This means that as a team we need to all be experts in communication.

 We have also learned to be creative in the approaches we use to stay in touch and during Covid we were probably better prepared than most for the dramatic change in working habits.
 I find that relying too much on one channel such as video calls can quickly lead to fatigue.
 A blend of different methods helps avoid this: video call, Slack, email, in-person meetings and even the humble phone call all have their place!
 I also try to add a fun or social dynamic into team meetings and 1-to-1 chats whenever possible—I think team spirit and togetherness is incredibly important so it’s all about how we can maintain that, despite the obvious distance caused by remote working.
 I’m also keen to experiment more with new methods.
 As remote working becomes more commonplace, it will be interesting to see how the technology evolves to keep pace.